 Keep in mind that it might not always be worth it for a tenant to fight an eviction.
 If the tenant loses, the tenant could end up paying the landlord's court and attorneys' fees, in addition to receiving a negative credit rating.
 The tenant's best option might be to try to negotiate a deal with the landlord outside the court system.
 Many communities have free or low-cost mediation services that handle landlord-tenant disputes; local resources are available through the website mediate. com and the American Arbitration Association.
 The mediation FAQs on the Nolo site provide more information on the subject.
 That said, read on for advice on when it might make sense to try and stop an eviction in Nevada.

 There could be several legal defenses available to a tenant facing eviction in Nevada.

 To evict a tenant in Nevada, a landlord must obtain a judgment from the court.
 It is illegal for a landlord to try to force a tenant to leave a rental unit in any other way, including changing the locks on the rental unit or shutting off utilities to the premises.
 This type of unlawful eviction is often referred to as a self-help eviction, and Nevada law specifically makes it illegal (see NRS § 118A.390).
-See the Nolo article Illegal Eviction Procedures in Nevada for more information.
+See Consequences of Illegal Evictions for more information.